lisahamm/lisahamm.github.io/source/_posts/2015-05-24-exploring-middleware.markdown

 ### Middleware

 Where and when does middleware come into play?
-As its name suggests, middleware encompasess the processing of an HTTP request between two server-side points: the I/O channels (where requests are received as input and responses are sent as output) and the app-specific route handling.
+As its name suggests, middleware encompasses the processing of an HTTP request between two server-side points: the I/O channels (where requests are received as input and responses are sent as output) and the app-specific route handling.
 Middleware is often responsible for parsing the HTTP requests and logging information about these requests.

 ### Benefits of Middleware